Highway financeInformation on this Web page was last updated in January 2015.

-Road Use Tax Fund (RUTF): Dedicated highway user revenue, collected through a state excise tax on fuels, is deposited into the Iowa Road Use Tax Fund (RUTF).
-No State general fund (i.e. general tax) revenue is used for highway projects in Iowa.
+Road Use Tax Fund (RUTF): Dedicated highway user revenue, collected through a state excise tax on fuels, is deposited into the RUTF.
+No state General Fund (i.e., general tax) revenue is used for highway projects in Iowa.
 Established in 1949 by the 53rd Iowa General Assembly, the RUTF has provided a stable and reliable source for investing in the state’s primary, secondary and municipal roadway systems.
-After some off-the-top diversions, receipts into the RUTF are distributed according to a formula of 47.5 percent for the primary road system, 24.5 percent for secondary county roads, 8 percent for farm-to-market county roads, and 20 percent for city streets.
-Legislation that went into effect in 2003, which involved the transfer of jurisdiction of some roadways from the state to either a city or county government, requires a share (1.75 percent) of the primary road system funds be paid to local governments.
+After some off-the-top diversions, receipts into the RUTF are distributed according to a formula of 47.5 percent for the Primary Road System, 24.5 percent for secondary county roads, 8 percent for farm-to-market county roads, and 20 percent for city streets.
+Legislation that went into effect in 2003, which involved the transfer of jurisdiction of some roadways from the state to either a city or county government, requires a share (1.75 percent) of the Primary Road System funds be paid to local governments.

 (Fuel that has been blended with alcohol distilled from cereal grants, the end product containing at least 10 percent alcohol)

 |Compressed natural gas (CNG)||21.0|

 |Per gallon rate is the same as the Motor Fuel Tax|